cocomelonc/cocomelonc.github.io/_posts/2021-12-19-buffer-overflow-2.markdown

 ![BOF 4](/assets/images/33/2021-05-26_16-48.png){:class="img-responsive"}

-Running the script if all is set up correctly will crash SLmail somewhere between `2700` and `2900` bytes as shown below.
+Running the script if all is set up correctly will crash SLmail somewhere between `2600` and `2700` bytes as shown below.
 We can tell because Immunity Debugger informs us that an "Access violation" occurred and paused the program:

 ![BOF 5](/assets/images/33/2021-05-26_16-55.png){:class="img-responsive"}